Partner Abuse Intervention

 a family safety assessment alongside a bespoke treatment programme that aims to achieve genuine progress for parents in protecting their children, shortens timescales, provides evidence as to the parents ability to safeguard the child and avoid further proceedings.
 The accompanying assessment report will push the case forward providing an expert opinion on the risk posed to the child, and fills a gap in evidence as to whether parents are able to safeguard their child.

 The traditional route whereby a generic intervention is sourced in the early stages of local authority involvement is often unsuitable for the complex needs of parents within child protection measures, resulting in a lack of progress which moves the case into care proceedings.
-Assessments completed within care proceedings that indicate that parents are able to make the necessary changes when offered a tailored intervention often lead to a delay in proceedings while parents complete the work or parents are not given the opportunity to attend an intervention due to restrictions in the court timetable.
+Assessments completed within care proceedings that indicate that parents are able to make the necessary changes when offered a tailored programme often lead to a delay in proceedings while parents complete the work or parents are not given the opportunity to attend a programme due to restrictions in the court timetable.

 Please note that these interventions are only available when referred by a social worker in care proceedings or child protection measures.

-These interventions include an initial 2 hour assessment interview with an expert risk assessor who will advise on the right route for the parent within an initial suitability assessment report.
-This will be followed by a 12-week intervention and a final interview to complete the full risk and vulnerability assessment report, which will include the progress made within the intervention.
+These interventions include an initial 2 hour assessment interview with an expert risk assessor who will advise on the most appropriate programme for the parent within an initial suitability assessment report.
+This will be followed by a 6 or 12-week treatment programme (depending on the programme required) and a final interview to complete the full risk and vulnerability assessment report, which will include the progress made within the programme.

 The Needs Intervention path is suitable for: